microsoft/antares/README.md

 git clone https://github.com/microsoft/antares

 cd antares/
-sudo BACKEND=c-cuda make
+sudo BACKEND=c-cuda make  # If you have NVIDIA GPU with CUDA driver installed sudo BACKEND=c-rocm make  # If you have AMD GPU with ROCm driver installed

-# If you need Antares to extend/boost Tensorflow operators, please also run:
+# If you need Antares to extend/boost Tensorflow-GPU operators, please also run:
 sudo python3 ./frameworks/tensorflow/setup.py

 # Reference - Recommended Installation Package Choices for Tensorflow 1.x & 2.x (tested in Ubuntu 20.04):